OpenRLHF/OpenRLHF-Docs/docs/source/checkpoint.rst

 - ``--save_steps``: Number of ``global training steps`` between saving checkpoints.
 For PPO, it refers to the number of model updates (excluding mini-batches).
 - ``--ckpt_path``: Directory path where checkpoints will be saved.
 - ``--load_checkpoint``: Load checkpoint for resuming training (Skip if the checkpoint does not exist).
+- ``--save_hf_ckpt``: Save huggingfae models for each checkpoint.
+- ``--disable_ds_ckpt``: Do not save DeepSpeed checkpoints to save disk space, but this will prevent the training progress from being recoverable.
 - ``--max_ckpt_num``: Maximum number of latest checkpoints to keep.
 - ``--max_ckpt_mem``: Maximum memory size (GB) allocated for storing checkpoints.